boazbk/tcs/OLD_lec_05_physical_implementation.md

 * NAND gates can be implemented by a variety of physical means.

-* NAND programs are equivalent (up to constants) to Boolean circuits using any finite universal basis.
+* NAND-CIRC programs are equivalent (up to constants) to Boolean circuits using any finite universal basis.

-* By a leap of faith, we could hypothesize that the number of lines in the smallest NAND program for a function $F$ captures roughly the amount of physical resources required to compute $F$.
+* By a leap of faith, we could hypothesize that the number of lines in the smallest NAND-CIRC program for a function $F$ captures roughly the amount of physical resources required to compute $F$.
 This statement is known as the _Physical Extended Church-Turing Thesis (PECTT)_.

-* NAND programs capture a surprisingly wide array of computational models.
+* NAND-CIRC programs capture a surprisingly wide array of computational models.
 The strongest currently known challenge to the PECTT comes from the potential for using quantum mechanical effects to speed-up computation, a model known as _quantum computers_.

 ## Exercises